dexhowl/react-road/maintenance/README.md

 Though as you might suspect, storing test data in production or calling an API repeatedly in testing might cause some issues. (e.g. Exceeding Rate Limits, Additional Charges per API call, Added Database Maintenance requirements, etc.)

 This is where `Mocking` enters.
 It allows us to simulate API calls and/or database queries to confirm that our code provides the output as expected.
+The goal of Mocking is the confirm OUR code works, not the third party entity.
+When something is mocked, we are essentially replacing it with our own simulated version.

+Running our database queries or api calls up against a mocked version of these means we can fully test our functions without any adverse side effects.
+An `INSERT` on a mocked DB never actually reaches our database, production or otherwise.
+Same with a mocked API, we can build a GET request and response and test whether or not the rest of our application's functions are about to display or process the data as expected.

+All this with Zero impact to these external tools.

 ## Structure
 The majority of the projects within this repository should be structured as follows: